• Skip to primary navigation

 Bread Pudding in a Mug is my favorite quick and easy dessert!

-If you’re a dessert lover like I am, this single-serving bread pudding is total comfort food and can be made fast so you can start enjoying it sooner.
+This single-serving bread pudding is total comfort food and can be made fast so you can start enjoying it sooner.
+Which is especially great for a dessert lover like I am.

 Like a large pour of wine, this recipe makes a large serving of a decadent dessert that can be made in the microwave (check out my microwave dump cake too!) and is great when you would prefer to make a small batch of something.